Skip to main contentSkip to article

 What's at Grandview Corners and Morgan Crossing?

-Grandview Corners (160 Street and 24 Avenue) is a large open-air commercial centre with grocery, big-box (Costco-adjacent), restaurants, banks, and services.
+Grandview Corners (160 Street and 24 Avenue) is a large open-air commercial centre anchored by Walmart, Home Depot, and Save-On-Foods, with restaurants, banks, and services.
 Morgan Crossing (152 Street and 24 Avenue) is a similar open-air retail district with a different mix of restaurants and shops.
 Together they anchor most of the day-to-day amenity profile for South Surrey south of 32 Avenue.

 How is the commute from Grandview Heights to downtown Vancouver?